cisco/mindmeld/source/blueprints/video_discovery.rst

 Video Discovery
 ===============

-In this step-by-step walkthrough, you'll build a conversational application that allows users to browse and find movies and TV shows from a large content catalog, using the Workbench blueprint for this purpose.
+In this step-by-step walkthrough, you'll build a conversational application that allows users to browse and find movies and TV shows from a large content catalog, using the MindMeld blueprint for this purpose.

 .. note::

-   Please make sure to install and run all of the :ref:`pre-requisites <getting_started_virtualenv_setup>` for Workbench before continuing on with this blueprint tutorial.
+   Please make sure to install and run all of the :ref:`pre-requisites <getting_started_virtualenv_setup>` for MindMeld before continuing on with this blueprint tutorial.

 1. The Use Case
 ^^^^^^^^^^^^^^^